Internationally, people with a ‘save now’ mindset just outnumber people with a ‘have fun now’ mindset – but the numbers are very close.

 Of the 22 countries studied, only China, the Netherlands, Sweden and Turkey have greater numbers of their online population who agree with enjoying life today and worrying about savings and investments later, compared to the number disagreeing.

-3. Hong Kong is only country where over half of the population favor saving today
+3. Hong Kong is only market where over half of the population favor saving today

-Hong Kong stands out as the only country where more than half of the online population show a ‘save now’ mindset.
-In this country, 54 percent disagree with the idea of enjoying life today and worrying about savings and investments later.
+Hong Kong stands out as the only market where more than half of the online population show a ‘save now’ mindset.
+In this market, 54 percent disagree with the idea of enjoying life today and worrying about savings and investments later.
 The Czech Republic runs second with 49 percent disagreeing, followed by Brazil with 45 percent.

 4. Women more inclined to be savings-minded; men are evenly divided